oVirt/ovirt-site/source/uncategorized/understanding-guest-agents-and-other-tools.html.md

 ## Introduction

-There are five tools which together can provide the best experience when using a virtual machine with oVirt.
+There are three tools which together can provide the best experience when using a virtual machine with oVirt.

 *   oVirt Guest Agent - Recommended
 *   VirtIO Drivers - Recommended
 *   Spice Drivers - Recommended if you use the Spice console
-*   QXL Drivers - Optional
-*   QEMU Agent - Optional

-*The QEMU agent may be recommended in later version of oVirt to support additional features.*

 ## Agents